James Wedderburn-Colville: Jamaica

-While in Jamaica James and John purchased land and slaves, becoming wealthy in the sugar trade.
-James Wedderburn had children by a number of slave women.
-His son Robert Wedderburn later settled England and in 1824 wrote the anti-slavery tract The Horrors of Slavery.
+While in Jamaica, James and John purchased land and slaves, becoming wealthy in the sugar trade.
+James Wedderburn had children with a number of slave women.
+His son Robert Wedderburn later settled in England and, in 1824, wrote the anti-slavery tract The Horrors of Slavery.

 Return to Scotland

-James Wedderburn returned to Scotland in 1773; he married Isabella Blackburn in 1774 and bought Inveresk Lodge, Midlothian where he lived in comfort until his death in 1807.
+James Wedderburn returned to Scotland in 1773; he married Isabella Blackburn in 1774 and bought Inveresk Lodge, Midlothian, where he lived in comfort until his death in 1807.
 Isabella Blackburn was the daughter of Andrew Blackburn and the Honourable Margaret Aytoun and, when she inherited the property of Craigflower in Fife, she and James Wedderburn adopted the additional surname Colvile.

-At some point in the late 1700s Robert Wedderburn visited his father at Inveresk Lodge, but the encounter was not a success.
-In The Horrors of Slavery Robert Wedderburn wrote: "He [his father] called me a lazy fellow, and said he would do nothing for me.
+At some point in the late 1700s, Robert Wedderburn visited his father at Inveresk Lodge, but the encounter was not a success.
+In The Horrors of Slavery, Robert Wedderburn wrote: "He [his father] called me a lazy fellow and said he would do nothing for me.
 From his cook I had one draught of small beer, and his footman gave me a cracked sixpence".